 - 1 History of Maori Tattoos

-- 4 Where on the body can you wear an Maori Tattoo?
+- 4 Where on the body can you wear a Maori Tattoo?

 History of Maori Tattoos

 Traditional Maori Tattoos were made using bone chisels, in a process known in the Maori language as Ta Moko.
-The Maori words Ta Moko mean: ‘to strike’ or ‘to tap’.
-The traditional Maori tattoos differed from other tattoo styles in that they were carved into the skin with bone chisels rather than punctured with needles.
-A finished tattoo is known simply as Moko.
-Maori tattoos usually covered the face, buttocks and legs of Maori men.
-Maori women usually wore tattoos on the chin and lips and occasionally on the back of the neck.
-Acquiring a Maori tattoo could be long and painful process which had great ritual significance.
+The Maori words Ta Moko mean ‘to strike’ or ‘to tap’.
+The traditional Maori tattoos were different from other tattoo styles because they carved the design into the skin with bone chisels rather than punctured with needles.
+Maori tattoos usually covered the face, buttocks, and legs of Maori men.
+Maori women wore tattoos on their chin and lips and occasionally on the back of their neck.
+Acquiring a Maori tattoo could be a long and painful process that had great ritual significance.

-According to Maori legend, Ta moko originally came from the Underworld.
+According to Maori legend, Ta Moko originally came from the underworld.
 A young warrior called Mataora fell in love with Niwareka, the princess of the underworld.
 She agreed to marry him and return to the human world.
-However, Mataora soon mistreated her and Niwareka went back to her fathers kingdom.
-Sick with grief, and with his face paint smudged, Mataora went down to the underworld to try and win her back.
-He succeeded and the King of the Underworld also taught him the art of Ta Moko.
+However, Mataora soon mistreated her, and Niwareka went back to her father’s kingdom.
+Sick with grief, and with his face paint smudged, Mataora went down to the underworld to win her back.
+He succeeded, and the King of the Underworld also taught him the art of Ta Moko.

-Instead of using needles to apply the Maori tattoos to the skin, the Maori people used knives and chisels called uhi.
-The ink was applied by making incisions with the uhi.
-Traditionally, these uhi were made from Albatross bone.
-Two kinds of tattoo ink were used.
-The tattoo ink for the body was made from an organism common to New Zealand that is half vegetable and half caterpillar.
-The caterpillar has become infected with a fungus which starts growing on it’s head.
+Maori people used two kinds of tattoo ink.
+The tattoo ink for the body was made from an organism common to New Zealand, half vegetable and half caterpillar.
+The caterpillar has become infected with a fungus that starts growing on its head.

-Maori tattoos were considered such an important part of the Maori culture that a person with no tattoos was considered to be without worth or status!
+Tattoos were an essential part of the Maori culture.
+A Maori person with no tattoos had no worth or status!

 Maori Tattoo Designs today

-The Maori traditions – including ta moko – lost much of their significance, after European settlers colonised New Zealand.
-However since the 1990’s the Maori culture and traditions are experiencing a great revival.
-Maori tattoos have also experienced a real comeback and are extremely popular once again.
-Even the old equipment, like the bone chisels, are being used once more.
+The Maori traditions – including Ta Moko – lost much of their significance, after European settlers colonized New Zealand.
+However, since the 1990s, the Maori culture and traditions are experiencing a great revival.
+Maori tattoos have also experienced a real comeback and are extremely popular once again and the locals even started using the the old equipment, like the bone chisels, once more.

 In the west Maori tattoos are also very fashionable.
-Striking black Maori swirling designs can look for effective upon pale skin.
+Striking black Maori swirling designs can look great upon pale skin.
 The warrior idea behind Maori tattoos no doubt appeals to many men.
-Maori tattoo designs have a timeless appeal and have also influenced many other tattoo styles – such as tribal tattoo ideas.
+Maori tattoo designs have a timeless appeal and have also influenced many other tattoo styles.

-Former boxer, Mike Tyson has a tribal tattoo design on his face which was most likely inspired by the traditional Maori facial tattoo idea.
+The former boxer, Mike Tyson, has a tribal tattoo design on his face, most likely inspired by the traditional Maori facial tattoo idea.